Sarah: You saved me!

 Romantic Reversal.
 In a scene that is the mirror of Chuck’s love declaration in the previous episode, Sarah tells Chuck she loves him and always has.
 By retaining his innocence while becoming a spy, he’s remained “her Chuck,” the synthesis of what she loves about the ordinary world and the special world, and has made possible what she thought impossible—spies can fall in love.

 But Chuck saves Sarah in the warehouse first and he’ll save her later in Paris.
-As Sarah says, “you saved me” to Chuck, in a reversal from her “I’ll save you later” to Chuck in 1.13, she gives him the same adoring look Hannah gave him at the end of Mask when she said, “you saved my life.”
+As Sarah says, “You saved me” to Chuck, in a reversal from her “I’ll save you later” to Chuck in 1.13 Chuck Versus the Marlin, she gives him the same adoring look Hannah gave him at the end of 3.07 Chuck Versus the Mask when she said, “you saved my life.”
 Now that he’s completed his hero’s journey, Chuck can finally bask in the full adoration and respect of the woman he loves.

 In how many ways does Chuck save Sarah?